 Enough.
 No point in dwelling on the past.
 People didn’t stick around.
-She wasn’t going to apologize for doing what she needed to do to survive to please some spoiled Imperial girl.
+She wasn’t going to apologize to some spoiled Imperial girl for doing what she needed to do to survive.

 Celengor!
 Exactly who she needed to cheer her up.

 “Hey, Celengor!
 Done for the day?”
 Jane asked.